MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-assembly-order-posting.md

 For information about how costs from assembly and production are posted to the general ledger, see [Design Details: Inventory Posting](design-details-inventory-posting.md).

 ## <a name="assembly-costs-are-always-actual"></a>Assembly Costs are Always Actual
- The concept of work in progress (WIP) does not apply in assembly order posting.
+ The concept of work in process (WIP) does not apply in assembly order posting.
 Assembly costs are only posted as actual cost, never as expected cost.
 For more information, see [Design Details: Expected Cost Posting](design-details-expected-cost-posting.md).

 This is enabled by the following data structure.